 3D-printed lattices that distribute pressure like a hammock, and width-adjustable designs that adapt to your unique anatomy.
 Some prototypes even offer real-time pelvic alignment feedback.

 The lesson?
 Your relationship with your saddle is a two-way street.
-As much as you choose your seat, it's choosing - and changing - you right back.
+As much as you choose your seat, it's choosing—and changing—you right back.